 - Major policy changes being designed without a supporting evidence-base. - A lack of consultation on substantial aspects of the policy re-design.
-Consultation has instead been limited to a narrow range of secondary issues. - A failure to genuinely consider and respond to real and material concerns raised by the autism and broader disability sector. - Rushed implementation of proposed changes, with no good reason for the haste. - Commissioning processes that started ahead of pilots being completed or independently evaluated, and without consultation.
+Consultation has instead been limited to a narrow range of secondary issues. - A failure to consider real and material concerns raised by the autism and broader disability sector. - Rushed implementation of proposed changes, with no good reason for the haste.
+Commissioning processes started ahead of pilots being completed or properly evaluated.

-The Australian Autism Alliance (the Alliance) acknowledges the stated objectives behind the introduction of NDIA-commissioned assessments, specifically the intention that consistency and equity should be at the centre of decision making, and that doing so will result in a fairer NDIS.
-The Alliance does not believe that the proposal, as it currently stands, will achieve these objectives, and may actually exacerbate inequities.
-We recognise financial sustainability of the Scheme to be a driving factor, but do not believe using functional assessments as a blunt instrument to tighten access to the Scheme and determine individual plan budgets is the way to achieve this.
+The Alliance acknowledges the stated objectives behind the introduction of functional assessments, specifically the intention that consistency and equity should be at the centre of decision making, and that doing so will result in a fairer NDIS.
+The Alliance does not believe that the proposal, as it currently stands, will achieve these objectives.
+Indeed, it may exacerbate inequities.
+We understand financial sustainability of the Scheme to be a major driving factor, but do not believe using mandatory assessments as a blunt instrument to tighten access to the Scheme and determine individual plan budgets is the way to achieve this.

 The Alliance holds grave concerns that the proposed changes pose a real risk to autistic people who are currently NDIS participants, as well as those seeking to access NDIS supports in the future.
 These concerns were captured in an earlier public statement made by the Alliance, and are widely shared among the broader autism community, the disability sector, some LAC Partners and allied health professionals.
+The Alliance is signatory to a recent joint sector statement which unites a range of voices.